 Jan Harant, Painter

-Right at the beginning of the therapy Jan was advised to start a diary, which would help him to understand his thoughts and emotions.
-By recording them he could look at them repeatedly and evaluate them.
-Jan found out that through drawing and painting he could also express himself very precisely.
+Right at the beginning of the therapy Jan was advised to keep a diary, that would help him to understand his thoughts and emotions.
+By recording them he could look back at them and evaluate them.
+Jan found out that apart from words, he could express himself very precisely by drawing and painting.

 Left: sketch of the hospital yard Right: Armchairs in Duality, 2015, coloured pencil on paper

-Another artwork, a drawing called Armchairs in Duality, documents one of Jan’s sessions at the hospital.
-The scene is much a happier one.
-The right side is occupied by the emphatic personality of the therapist, and on the left there are Jan’s new, positive thoughts, rendered in purple and yellow, gently penetrating the cold blue.
+Another artwork is called Armchairs in Duality and is much a happier scene.
+It documents one of Jan’s sessions at the mental health hospital.
+The right side of the drawing is occupied by the emphatic therapist, while on the left, there are Jan’s new, positive thoughts.

-During the therapy, Jan started to think about life in a completely different and profound way.
-See for yourself - here are some of Jan’s own quotes:
+During the therapy, Jan started to think about life in a new, positive way.
+Have a look.
+Here are some of Jan’s own quotes:

-“Finding the balance in our lives is the best what we can do for the world.”
+“Finding balance in ourselves is the best thing we can do for the world.”

 “The journey is the goal.”

-“I had to go back where it had started, because that was where I left my heart.”
+“I went back to where it started, because that was where I left my heart.”

-Work in progress: painting in gardens of the day hospital
+Work in progress: painting in gardens of the mental health centre